angry-bender/angry-bender.github.io/_posts/2021-05-17-Negative_Decimal_DWORD_to_Human_Format.md

 This blog aims to ELI5, how negative numbers are stored in the Windows Registry, or any other DWORD for that matter.
 Why you may ask?
 Well, some keys like the `SYSTEM\CurrentControlSet\Control\TimeZoneInformation\Bias`, could well be a negative number.
 Which makes for some interesting CompSci Explanation.

-**NOTE: I love tables / Graphs / Visual aides, this will not be an in depths mathematical write-up, if you want the math, this isn't the place**
+**NOTE: I love tables / Graphs / Visual aides, this will not be an in depth mathematical write-up, if you want the math, this isn't the place**